jurgen-paul/alphacodium/README.md

 Deepmind provided in the `code_contests` repo, a C++ based framework for managing candidate execution against inputs and outputs.
 This tool was wrapped in a [python package](https://pypi.org/project/code-contests-tester/0.1.3/) to make it more usable within a development environment.

+There are also local test execution scripts to accelerate development.

+See more further down.

 ## CLI

 The project includes a cli tool for running common development tasks.